Table of Contents

 If you want to start from scratch, go to start.spring.io and choose Spring Boot 2, Maven and Eureka Discovery and Web as dependencies.
 Otherwise, just clone the repository available on GitHub.

-Then we create two different controllers for two different profiles in our client application:
+We create two different controllers for two different profiles in our client application:

 english.
 The idea is that we have two apps communicating with each other: